S. Victor Martin

 In 1999 I connected with a group of emcees from the tristate area and we released an independent album under the Soul Arc Entertainment label.
 I produced all but one track for that project, The ARChives.

 Around that time I also began building websites.
-First for my music and Soul Arc, then for small businesses.
+First for fun and our independent label Soul Arc, then for small businesses.
 That work expanded quickly and became my primary focus, and beatmaking moved to the background for many years while I focused on design and development work.

-During the COVID pandemic I began making beats again.
-One of the biggest obstacles in the late 1990s had been sample clearance, which often prevented me from releasing tracks publicly because clearing samples was expensive and complicated.
-When Tracklib launched it introduced a licensing model that allowed producers to sample cleared recordings through a defined process, which removed the main barrier that had stopped me from publishing beats in the past.
-With that obstacle removed I decided to assemble a new beat tape.
+During the COVID pandemic I started making beats again.
+One of the biggest obstacles in the late 90s had been sample clearance, which often kept me from releasing tracks publicly because clearing samples was expensive and complicated.
+When Tracklib launched it introduced a licensing model that allowed producers to sample real records and clear samples through a web-based process at a really reasonable cost.
+Tracklib removed the two main barriers for me and many beat makers.
+Time and technology opened the door to throw together a beat tape, clear samples, and then distribute it to all streaming platforms legally with a service like Distrokid.

 Since releasing 42 I've dropped a few more singles.
 Digital distribution has changed how beats are released because a track can move from arrangement to mixing, mastering, and distribution within a few days.
 Instead of waiting to assemble a full collection of tracks, I now release beats whenever I feel like they are finished.

-I am currently working on a full beat album titled Captain’s Quarters, a long running project that has developed slowly across several periods of production.
-The production style draws heavily from 1990s era hip hop.
-Most beats are sample based and built around drum programming, although some tracks include original instrumentation such as synthesizers, bass lines, or piano.
-Producers such as RZA, DJ Premier, Havoc, DJ Muggs, Pete Rock, and The Alchemist shaped much of my sound throughout the years.
+I am currently working on a full instrumental album tentatively titled Captain’s Quarters.
+It's long running project that I've been developing slowly across several years.
+The production style draws heavily from 1990s through 2000s-era hip hop.
+Most beats are sample based and try to capture all the styles that influenced my work over the years.
+Tracks include original instrumentation such as synthesizers, bass lines, or piano.